Supposedsanity0/Store-Database-System/README.md

 # Store-Database-System

-Important Notice: this project requires PHPSpreadsheet Repo by Compresor
+Important Notice: this project requires PHPSpreadsheet Repo by Compresor to use the download excel button in the Orders Page.

 this is a simple website that allows you to add/edit/and sometime's delete the following attributes: employee's